 Some patients can stop taking their pain medications after a few days, while others must continue taking them for months.
 Some patients may even need to take pain medications for years after surgery.

 Your doctor will be the one to tell you how long you will need them.
 It depends on your situation and how quickly or slowly your body heals.

 The most important thing is that you follow the directions of your neurosurgeon carefully to safely manage your pain with minimal side effects from the medications.

 When it comes to your health, there aren’t many things more important than asking the right questions.
-And when it comes to your neurosurgeon, there aren’t many people who can answer those questions better than them.
-So, ask away so you can prepare well for surgery
+And when it comes to your neurosurgeon, few people can answer those questions better than them.
+So, ask away so you can prepare well for surgery.